-Notes to the Accounts for the year ended 31 December 2018
+Notes to the financial statements for the year ended 31 December 2019

 1. Basis of preparation

 Syndicate 1945 ('The Syndicate') comprises a member of the Society of Lloyd's that underwrites insurance business in the London Market.
 The address of the Syndicate's managing agent is The St Botolph Building, 138 Houndsditch, London, EC3A 7AR.